 What Happened.
-On or about March 11, 2022, we became aware of suspicious activity relating to our systems.
-We immediately launched an investigation to determine the full nature and scope of the activity and to restore functionality to impacted systems.
+As previously advised, or about March 11, 2022, we became aware of suspicious activity relating to our systems.
+We immediately launched an extensive investigation, aided by third-party specialists, to determine the full nature and scope of the activity and to restore functionality to impacted systems.
 The investigation determined that certain information stored within our environment was potentially viewed or taken by an unauthorized actor between March 9, 2022 and March 11, 2022.

-We cannot say with certainty the exact files that were potentially accessed or acquired by the unauthorized third-party, other than a limited number.
-Therefore, we are providing this notice out of an abundance of caution to notify potentially affected individuals, and to notify those known to have been impacted.
+While NuLife cannot say with certainty the exact files that were potentially accessed or acquired by the unauthorized third-party, other than a limited number, NuLife nonetheless conducted an extensive and time intensive review of the potentially impacted data, in an abundance of caution.
+Based on that review, NuLife is providing supplemental notice to certain individuals who were found to have additional data types impacted, and are notifying some individuals for the first time.

 What Information Was Affected.
-While the information involved will vary by individual, the types of information stored on NuLife's systems that relate to individuals may include name, address, medical information and/or health insurance information.
-There may also be information such as Social Security number, driver's license information, and/or financial account or credit card information impacted for a limited number of impacted individuals.
-NuLife is currently reviewing records to attempt to identify individuals who may have had information beyond medical and/or health insurance information impacted, and will provide additional notification to those individuals once NuLife's investigation is complete.
+While the information involved will vary by individual, the types of information stored on NuLife's systems that relate to individuals may include name, address, medical information and/or health insurance information, Social Security number, driver's license information, and/or financial account or credit card information.
+NuLife will notify individuals about the types of information impacted for them directly where possible.

 What We are Doing.
 We take this event and the security of your information seriously.
 Upon learning of this event, we moved quickly to investigate and respond to the event, assess the security of our systems, and identify any impacted data.
 We also notified federal law enforcement about this event.
-We will also be directly notifying potentially impacted individuals, where address information exists, so that they may take further steps to help protect their information, should they feel it is appropriate to do so.
+We will also be directly notifying potentially impacted individuals so that they may take further steps to help protect their information, should they feel it is appropriate to do so.
 If you did not receive a letter, but want to know if you were impacted, you may call the number listed below.